kas-gui/kas/kas-wgpu/examples/README.md

 ### Gallery

-A gallery of all available widgets.
-(Currently not very many, because the focus has been on features and extensibility, not writing widgets.)
+A gallery of all available widgets and themes.

 ![Gallery](../../screenshots/gallery.png)